Skip to content

 Why is car insurance more expensive for 17 year olds?

-📣 Did you know?
-In 2023, around a fifth of all killed or seriously injured casualties from collisions involving cars were in collisions which involved a young car driver, according to the latest Department for Transport data.
+Accident rate: Overall, in 2024, around a fifth of all killed or seriously injured casualties from car accidents involved a young car driver, according to Department for Transport statistics

 The price of your car insurance will also be affected by factors like: